High quality interactive OpenGLES 3D Simulation of the Antikythera Mechanism!

 Description

 The Antikythera Mechanism is a small device constructed in ancient Greece around 150BC and it was mainly used for accurate astronomical measurements.
+It's complexity -comparable to that of a 19th century swiss clock- is admired by historians and scientists and it is often called as "mankind's first computer".

 Get a detailed PDF report for Antikythera Simulation with download trends, rating history,